 In my experience, many people between ages 35 and 55 dramatically underestimate the amount of life insurance that is adequate to meet the family support and education needs of their surviving spouse, partner, or dependents.
 A very dear friend of mine passed away last fall and left his family sufficient life insurance.
 His widow was fortunate and while grieving, did not need to be overly concerned about finances.

-If you have any doubt about whether you have adequate life insurance coverage, please schedule a call with me today.
+If you have any doubt about whether you have adequate life insurance coverage, the Peak Wealth Planning team can assist.